JerrycvWork/Nerve_cls_seg/README.md

     + Installing necessary packages: Tensorflow 1.13.1, Keras 2.3.0

     > Note that, the Official Source of Tensorflow 1.13.1 may not support the Ampere Structure GPU (NVIDIA RTX 30 Series), and you may need to download Tensorflow at the [source of NVIDIA](https://github.com/NVIDIA/tensorflow).

+    + Or to apply the command

+    `pip install -r requirements.txt`

 1. Downloading necessary data: